House Price Watch

 100 most expensive houses in Athelington

-Athelington, nestled in Mid Suffolk, has seen a notable range in property prices over the years.
-The most expensive house sold for an impressive £750,000 in 2015, while the least expensive fetched £117,500.
-With 12 sales recorded since 1995, it's clear that the real estate market here is active.
-Interestingly, 6 of these houses are located on the same street, showcasing the appeal of this charming area.
-The latest sale on the list took place in 2024, reflecting ongoing interest in Athelington.
+Athelinton, nestled in Mid Suffolk, has seen a diverse range of property sales over the years.
+The most expensive house sold here reached an impressive £750,000 in 2015, while the least expensive was priced at £117,500.
+Since 1995, there have been 12 sales in the area, with the latest transaction occurring in 2024.
+Interestingly, 6 of these homes are located on the same street, highlighting a sense of community in this charming locale.

 Sold in September 2015